 One of the consistent themes across the Expo this year centered around industry change and how to think for the future.

-Wednesday morning’s keynote was a fantastic presentation by Bobby Jindal, discussing the future of healthcare.
+Wednesday morning's keynote was a fantastic presentation by Bobby Jindal, discussing the future of healthcare.
 He discussed many of the complexities of healthcare, and the complexities of healthcare change, but two key messages really stood out to me.
-First of all, “healthcare is intensely personal.”
+First of all, "healthcare is intensely personal."
 I think this is an important theme that many industry incumbents forget.
-An actual claims experience is often centered around an important life event (e.g. illness, birth) yet the current member experience is all focused on the claim and facts and figures.
+An actual claims experience is often centered around an important life event (e.g., illness, birth), yet the current member experience is entirely focused on the claim and facts and figures.
 Companies that shift their mindset in how they approach that experience will create true member connection and value going forward.

 Industry trend: Use technology or be left behind

 As you walked around the expo floor throughout the event, there was a noticeable divide between those companies leveraging technology first and foremost and those simply maintaining the status quo.
 There is certainly no lack of innovation or new technology being used in insurance and other employee benefits, but how do you or a client determine which vendors to use?
-How do you think strategically about using technology for both your business and for your clients?
+How do you think strategically about using technology for both your business and your clients?

 By orienting their business to the consumer (employee), brokers are in a good spot to partner with new disruptors.

 As a benefits broker, it's your responsibility to stay apprised of changing technology in the industry to adapt and latch onto what can be most beneficial to you and your clients.
 You must understand your business deeply and develop a framework for what works best for you and your clients.
 Every broker, as well as every client, is unique, so there is no one-size-fits-all solution.
 It's up to you to make the best decision for how you operate your business, but there is a clear impetus to continually take steps forward.